apurvc/AzureAPIMAppGW/readme.md

 # Scenario
 To deploy APIM with API gateway in a vnet so that it is accessible via a custom domain and is secured with ddos and other protections like NSG for only specific port and certificates being linked from Keyvault.

+It also contains a draw.io diagram to edit/ adapt to new requirements.

 # High level Diagram